muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 See the grammar sections for `<Integer>`, `<Fraction>`, `<Bits>`, `<Blob>`, `<Text>` for more details on how this specifically applies to them.

+*The rest of this sub-section about "entity marker" is obsolete and will be updated with an alternative method to accomplish the same goal.*

 An *entity marker* is a feature that is optional for a MUON parser or generator to support.
 It is a special case of a `<quoted_sp_comment_str>`, the character string `` `$$$` ``, and would simply be seen as such by a MUON parser